 While discounting your product can increase your customer base and generate additional income, it can sometimes prove counterproductive.

-Although reduced pricing can attract more customers, this strategy can also reduce your profit margins or attract negative personas when it isn’t planned properly.
+Although reduced pricing can attract more customers, this strategy can also reduce your profit margins or attract negative personas when it isn’t planned and executed properly.
+Read on to find out how to discount product price in the right way.

 Before applying any discount to your pricing strategy, be sure to plan meticulously and consider the following: